-Charles' law (sometimes referred to the law of volumes) describes the relationship between the volume of a gas and its temperature when the pressure and the mass of the gas is constant.
+Charles' law (sometimes referred to as the law of volumes) describes the relationship between the volume of a gas and its temperature when the pressure and the mass of the gas are constant.
 It states that the volume is proportional to the absolute temperature.

-Charles' law describes the behavior of an ideal gas (gases that can be described by the ideal gas equation) during an isobaric process, which means that the pressure remains constant during the transition.
+Charles' law describes the behavior of an ideal gas (gases that we can characterize by the ideal gas law equation) during an isobaric process, which means that the pressure remains constant during the transition.

 Charles' law formula